As an affiliate, we earn from qualifying purchases made on our website.

 Fenix 5 is built for someone who doesn’t just want to use it on the golf course but they also do a bunch of different sports.
 The watch is built for someone who likes running, swimming, and hiking.
-I’d only really recommend it if you’ll be using for other sports as well.
+I’d only really recommend it if you’ll be using it for other sports as well.

-Since it’s built for a range of outdoor activities, it’s built a little bit more solidly compared to the golf or other multisport watches.
+Since it’s built for a range of outdoor activities, it’s built a little bit more solidly compared to golf or other multisport watches.
 That being said, it still has all the essential golf features you’d be looking for.

 Garmin Fenix 5 Golf Features

 The features of this watch are similar to most of the top golf watches in that it shows the distance to the entire green and also hazards on the course.
 You’ll be able to see the distance to the front, middle, and back of the green and it’ll show you the distance to bunkers, doglegs, and layup spots.